sandeeppaulraj/machine-learning/projects/capstone/stock_price_predictor.md

 - Depending on results of various models/scenarios I may and in all likelihood have to append data pertaining to Apple and SMH to the Broadcom data.

 I have to mention that the data obtainted from yahoo was clean and did not contain any "NaN".
 In a way this is on expected lines.
-The ticker symbols i am dealing with are well known and the various features such as "Open", "Close", "Volume" have no reason to be missing.
+The ticker symbols I am dealing with are well known and the various features such as "Open", "Close", "Volume" have no reason to be missing.

-As can be seen in the notebook, there is some amount of work involved to obtain the next tarding day's adjusted closing stock price and concat this to the Broadcom data.
+As can be seen in the notebook, there is some amount of work involved to obtain the next trading day's adjusted closing stock price and concat this to the Broadcom data.
 However, there are well known routines such as **concat** to aid in this.
 Infact **concat** is used agin to append Apple and SMH closing adjusted stock price to the Broadcom data.

 Since the stock volume data has a very high unit, i thought it would be necessary to do some preprocessing on this.
 However, it did not have nay effect on the model analysis so i didn't do any preprocessing.

 ### Implementation

 So the first thing to attempt is to successfully use the various regressors such random forest regressor, decision tree regressors and svr.
 I did not use time series cross validation initially.
-This is becuase i had never previously used these regressors and i did not know how to integrate the time series cross validator.
+This is becuase I had never previously used these regressors and i did not know how to integrate the time series cross validator.

 Immediatley with the initial data without appending Apple and SMH data, I could see that among the various regressors the Random Forest Regressor was giving the best results by checking the RMSE metric.